carvel-dev/kbld/docs/config.md

   - `image` (optional) image matcher
   - `newImage` (optional) could be image repository, image tag ref, or image digest ref
   - `preresolved` (optional; bool) specifies if `newImage` should be used as is
   - `tagSelection` (optional; VersionSelection) specifies how to resolve tag for `newImage`. `newImage` in this case is expected to specify just repository (e.g. `gcr.io/my-corp/app`) without a tag.
 [See `VersionSelection` type details](https://github.com/vmware-tanzu/carvel-vendir/blob/develop/docs/versions.md#versionselection-type).
+Available as of v0.28.0+

 #### Overrides